dmnfarrell/btbabm/README.md

 df = model.get_column_data()
 #get data for infected animals
 df = model.get_infected_data()
-#plot the grid
+#plot the grid/network
 fig,ax=plt.subplots(1,1,figsize=(10,6))
 utils.plot_grid(model,with_labels=True,ns='perc_infected',ax=ax)
 ```

 ## Dashboard

-There is a panel dashboard for experimenting with model.
-It can be run by executing the `dashboard.py` file.
+There is a panel dashboard for experimenting with the model.
+It can be run by executing the `dashboard.py` module.

 <img src=img/dash_scr.png width=600px>